About that long taxi ride in Japan ………

 This incident reiterates why I am a great believer in travel insurance.
-Thankfully I had mine sorted and my travel insurance company, after numerous phone calls and emails agreed at the eleventh hour the boys and I could take a taxi from Nozawa to Tokyo.
-An up front payment of 115,000 yen (converted to $1,370 AUD) was required, which I hoped was going to be reimbursed to me by the insurers when I sorted the claim out.
+Thankfully I had mine sorted and my travel insurance company, after numerous phone calls and emails, it was agreed at the eleventh hour the boys and I could take a taxi from Nozawa to Tokyo.
+An up front payment of 115,000 yen (converted to $1,370 AUD) was required, which I hoped would be reimbursed to me by the insurers when I sorted the claim out.
 (And eventually it was.)
 That was one expensive taxi ride.

 Why was it so much?

 We made it to Tokyo on Thursday afternoon and booked into our Hotel in the Shinjuku district.
 The boys had a small amount of time to race around a few Tokyo shops before it was time to board the bus for Narita Airport on Friday.
 My wheelchair “status” meant we were whisked through customs and immigration like celebrities.
 Thank-you QANTAS and my insurers for flying me home in business class.
 Although I appreciated the space and the service, unfortunately the plaster cast was restrictive and bulky.
+I was reluctant to try the champagne as I did not want any chance of slipping over nor wanting any extra trips to the bathroom (could barely shut the door with my horizontal cast!)
 And of course the limb swelled under cabin pressure.
 Despite the in-house movies, it was a long and restless trip home.

 12 months on